-Promised Land Wyatt Earp An American Odyssey Trilogy Book 3
+Promised Land, Wyatt Earp An American Odyssey Book 3

-The long awaited final installment of Warren’s trilogy covers Wyatt’s Tombstone years, the famous gunfight near the OK Corral, and the ensuing “Vendetta Ride.”
+Promised Land, is the third book of Mark Warren’s trilogy on the life of Wyatt Earp.
+This long awaited, final installment in the trilogy covers Wyatt’s Tombstone years, the famous gunfight near the OK Corral, and the ensuing “Vendetta Ride.”
+Promised Land has been named an “Editor’s Choice” by The Historical Novel Society.

 But Tombstone is not Kansas, where rowdy Texas drovers bring longhorn cattle, mischief, and mayhem . . . all on a seasonal basis.
 In Arizona desperate saddlers–many of them run out of Texas by the Rangers–make trouble year round, rustling cattle from Mexico and selling it cheap to small-time ranchers, who have reason to turn a blind eye to their crimes.